 Suppose we have the following data, which we want to get in lowercase.

 To do the same, we need to write the first value of the list in the lower case manually in the adjacent cell.

 Come to the next cell in the same column and just press Ctrl+E.

 Choose ‘Accept Suggestions’ from the box menu appeared.

 That is it.
 We have all the values in the lower case now.
 Now we can copy the values, paste the same onto the original list, and delete the extra value from the right.

 #5 Enter Text in Lower Case Only

 We can make a restriction so that the user can enter text values in lowercase only.

 To do this, the steps are:

 - Select the cells which you want to restrict.

 - Choose ‘Data Validation’ from the ‘Data Tools’ group from the ‘Data’ tab.

 - Apply the settings explained in the figure below.

-- Now whenever the user will enter the value in capital letters, MS Excel will stop and will show the following message.
+- Now, whenever the user enters the value in capital letters, MS Excel will stop and will show the following message.

 #6 Using Microsoft Word

-Suppose, we have the following table of data for which we want to change text case to ‘Lower’ Case.
+Suppose we have the following table of data for which we want to change the text case to ‘Lower’ Case.

 To change the case, first, we will copy the data from MS Excel and paste it into MS Word.
 To do the same, the steps are:

 Select the data from MS Excel.
 And press Ctrl+C to copy data from MS Excel.

 Open the MS Word application and paste the table using the “Ctrl+V” shortcut key.

 Select the table using the “Plus” sign on the left-top side of the table.

 Now, the data table is converted to “Lower.”
 After selecting the “Plus” sign from the left top corner, we can copy the table and paste it into Excel back.